Esketiit/oojs-social-distancing/README.md

 Also, I watch a lot of TV so you're going to have to get creative...

-*You can use the boilerplate code to test your
+*You can use the boilerplate files to test your code.*

+--

 1. Create a TV Series class in JavaScript.
 It should initialize with the following properties: title, number of seasons, streaming service, genre, years.